How-to-Use-a-Plunger

 Plungers are designed to fit different drains, so choosing the right size is essential.
 Usually, the plunger cup’s diameter should be slightly larger than the diameter of the drain.
 In addition, you’ll want to choose a plunger cup with a flange instead of a standard cup design.
 The flanged plungers tend to be more effective for plunging toilets.

 A plunger is a valuable tool for unclogging a drain.
 It was invented by John Hawley in 1874 and came in many different styles.
 The bottom of the rubber cup seals the opening, creating a vacuum that dislodges the clog.
-However, a toilet bowl isn’t a flat surface, so the cup won’t fit perfectly.
+However, a toilet bowl isn’t flat so the cup won’t fit perfectly.
 As a result, water splashes out of the clogged area.

 Vertical up-and-down action